idayusof/NeXTAssessmentTask/README.md

 # NeXTAssessmentTask
-This is command line application created for NeXT Assessment to find the location of International Space Station (ISS) at a certain date and time.
+This is a command line application created for NeXT Assessment to find the location of International Space Station (ISS) at a certain date and time.
 Extension B is implemented in this assessment by returning the information through an API call.
 This application is developed using C# language